Government by the People

 filler@godaddy.com

+Thanks to the efforts of an earlier generation of Missourians, we see occasional glimpses of a Perfect Democracy in Missouri.
 An amendment to the Missouri Constitution, that was enacted in 1908, gave the people of Missouri the power “to propose and enact or reject laws and amendments to the constitution by the initiative, independent of the general assembly” and “to approve or reject by referendum any act of the general assembly”.
 [Missouri Constitution, Article III, Section 49.]
 Referendums vest political power in the people.
 The initiative gives the people the power to originate legislation.

 In recent years, the people of Missouri have used the initiative to enact legislation the General Assembly refused to pass (including two separate increases in the minimum wage, Medicaid expansion, and the “Clean Missouri” ethics reform) and used the veto referendum to repeal an anti-worker, anti-union, so-called “right-to-work” bill that was passed by the General Assembly.

-In a true democracy, proposals should be put on the ballot through the initiative whenever it appears likely that a legislative body has failed to enact legislation that has the support of a majority of the citizens and veto referendums should be called whenever it appears that a legislative body has enacted legislation that does not have the support of a majority of the citizens.
+In a true democracy, proposals should be put on the ballot through the initiative whenever it appears that a legislative body has failed to enact legislation that has the support of a majority of the citizens and veto referendums should be called whenever it appears that a legislative body has enacted legislation that does not have the support of a majority of the citizens.

 The Perfect Democracy Amendment will make it easier to use the initiative and call veto referendums by allowing citizens of Missouri to sign petitions electronically (online).